servusdei2018/pi-day-leaderboard/README.md

 | `npm install`             | Installs dependencies                            |
 | `npm run dev`             | Starts local dev server at `localhost:4321`      |
 | `npm run build`           | Build production site to `./dist/`               |

+## 🚀 Deployment

+The site is deployed to Netlify.
+Any changes to the `main` branch will trigger a new deployment.

+## 📝 License

+This project is licensed under the MIT License - see the `LICENSE` file for details.